Robrowno/django-raceway/README.md

 #### Profile
 **Note!** I removed the ability to store card info from the scope of the project as this is not good practice.
 Furthermore, I had security concerns regarding how I would implement this and did not think it was a risk worth taking.
+Another change I made was to put the Order History into its own nav tab separate from the profile page.
+I did this to make the pages nicer to look at and less cluttered.
+The Order history table is then free to expand in size as more and more orders get made by each user.
 ![Profile Page](/static/images/readme-images/profile-desktop.png)

 #### Edit Profile